Docs/Admin Guide/Assignments

 Editing & Deactivating

-You can edit an assignment's deadline, note, and mandatory flag at any time.
+You can edit an assignment's deadline, note, mandatory flag, and active state at any time.
 Changes apply immediately to all assignees.

 Picking the right scope for an assignment